 In 2018, Catherine took the headband to the next level, selecting a plush, velvety hairpiece to wear to a World War I armistice service at Westminster Abbey in London.

-Get Stuff We Love
+Stuff We Love

 The chunky, statement headpiece, designed by London milliner Jane Taylor, complemented the duchess’s go-to chignon.

-She also wore a skinny, polka-dotted headband at an event in 2016, and, of course, she perfectly pulled off the preppy look.
+She wore a skinny, polka-dotted headband at an event in 2016, and, of course, she perfectly pulled off the preppy look.

-She was also spotted in a braided headband when she headed out on a fishing boat during a royal visit to Canada in 2016.
+The duchess sported a braided headband when she headed out on a fishing boat during a royal visit to Canada in 2016.
 Hey, it was probably windy on that boat, and maybe she figured a headband was the perfect way to keep her hair out of her face, while still showing off her signature long waves.